 Research Scientist, Certified Lake Manager

 B.S.
 Environmental Science, University of Connecticut

 Hillary Kenyon has a B.S.
 Environmental Science degree from the University of Connecticut and is currently pursuing a M.S. in Soil Science at the University of Massachusetts, with a focus in groundwater nutrient transport in lake shoreline areas.
 Hillary joined Northeast Aquatic Research in 2013 and has since fulfilled the North American Lake Management Society’s qualifications to become a Certified Lake Manager.
 She is an expert in aquatic plant identification and is also working towards becoming a certified Soil Scientist with the Society of Soil Scientists of Southern New England.
 She is a Registered Septic System Inspector in the state of RI and well versed in soil testing methods and site inspection.
-Hillary is a board member and the newsletter editor for the Connecticut Federation of Lakes and has co-authored multiple lake management plans across Connecticut and New York.
+Hillary is a past board member and newsletter editor for the Connecticut Federation of Lakes and has co-authored multiple lake management plans across Connecticut and New York.

 B.A.
 Environmental Studies, Mount Holyoke College